composer/composer/doc/04-schema.md

     }

-`require` and `require-dev` additionally support explicit references (i.e. commit) for dev versions to make sure they are blocked to a given state, even when you run update.
+`require` and `require-dev` additionally support explicit references (i.e. commit) for dev versions to make sure they are locked to a given state, even when you run update.
 These only work if you explicitly require a dev version and append the reference with `#<ref>`.
 Note that while this is convenient at times, it should not really be how you use packages in the long term.
 You